-A few hours ago the astronaut Jeff Williams and the cosmonauts Oleg Skripochka and Alexey Ovchinin returned to Earth on the Soyuz TMA-20M spacecraft, landed without problems in Kazakhstan.
-The three of them spent about five and a half months on the International Space Station, where they arrived on March 18, 2016 as part of Expedition 47.
+A few hours ago the astronauts Mark Vande Hei and Joe Acaba and the cosmonaut Alexander Misurkin returned to Earth on the Soyuz MS-06 spacecraft, that landed without problems in Kazakhstan.
+The three of them spent a bit more than 5 months on the International Space Station, where they arrived on September 13, 2017 as part of Expedition 53.

-A few hours ago the Progress MS-3 spacecraft docked with the International Space Station inthe mission also referred to as Progress 64.
-The Russian space freighter, took off last Sunday, carrying food, water, scientific experiments, propellant and various hardware.
+A little while ago the Progress MS-8 spacecraft docked with the International Space Station in the mission also referred to as Progress 68 or 68P.
+The Russian space freighter, which blasted off last Tuesday, is carrying food, water, scientific experiments, propellant and various hardware.